javitausia/CalValWaves/paper.md

 # Statement of need

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).
+`CalValWaves` is a Python package for wave reanalysis calibration.
+Python is a very high level language that allows the code to be easily understood and changed if required.
+All the operations have been performed using commonly known python libraries such us scipy, numpy and pandas.
+These friendly features make the usage of the package available to the all oceanography researchers that are not familiar with the python language, although use all the potential of it.

-`Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.
+`CalValWaves` was designed to be used by both oceanography researchers and by students in courses on oceanography and related studies.
+It was used in a master's thesis, which results can be seen in the main repository, as the package allows the creation of very useful plots for the data analtsis.
+The combination of speed, and design in `CalValWaves` enables exciting scientific explorations of wave reanalysis data all over the world by students and experts alike.

 # Mathematics

+A simple linear regression is performed that takes into account the existent different types of waves that appear at the same moment in the wave reanalysis, using all of them, which do a total of 32 coefficients (16 directions · 2 types of waves), to estimate the bulk significant wave height of the waves, measured by the satellite radars.
+This linear regression equation can be summarized as follows:

+$$
+H^{Sat2} = \sum_{i=0}^{15}a_i^2 H_i^{Sea2} + \sum_{i=0}^{15}b_i^2 H_i^{Swell2} + \epsilon^2
+$$

 Single dollars ($) are required for inline mathematics e.g. $f(x) = e^{\pi/x}$